Skip to main content

 Now and then we came across a food stall selling bananas, cucumbers, tomatoes, carrots, and sometimes some other fruits or veggies.
 But this did not happen often.
 Grab your chances when you spot it.

-In Wotten Waven (Le petit paradis), I found my first home cooked meal, which was priceless.
-As well as jumping in the hotspring there, after a full day of hiking.
+In Wotten Waven (Le Petit Paradis), I found my first home cooked meal, which was priceless.
+As well as jumping in the hot spring there, after a full day of hiking.

-Main tips for re-supply Waitukubuli National Trail
+Main Tips for Food & Water Re-supply on the Waitukubuli National Trail

 • Don't carry too much water.
 You'll find it.
 Just make sure to have enough on Segment 8 (and then refill at Melville Hall River for the hike up to Mosquito Mountain).
 Be careful with taking water when in lower sections (Segment 10 for example).
 Or filter it.

-• Start off the hike with some basic trail food provisions you can find in Roseau (Astephans & the Local Market).
-Along the way you find shops but they are super basic.
+• Start off the hike with some basic trail food provisions you can find in Roseau (Astephans and the Local Market).
+Along the way you'll find shops but they are super basic.
 Mostly catering processed stuff (cookies, chips, some canned food, sometimes bread).
 Sometimes they have instant noodles too.
 The best food we found in the food stalls, freshly prepared.
-However, often it’s fried and with meat.
-You’ll survive but as a vegetarian, it’s a little more complicated.
+However, often it's fried and with meat.
+You'll survive but as a vegetarian, it's a little more complicated.

-• Hike when mango season starts (April!).
-It’ll be raining mangoes.
+• Hike when mango season starts (April).
+It'll be raining mangoes.

 • Stock up well in the Kalinago territory, segment 6, for the next segments ahead.
 At Segment 11, you can find food again.
-You’ll find something to forage on the way as well (watercress yum yum)
+You'll find something to forage on the way as well (watercress, yum yum).

-• Learn about what you can eat from nature .
+• Learn about what you can eat from nature.
 And what the fruit trees look like from a distance.
 The trail provides a lot of wild fruits but you do need to be able to spot it.
-It’s not always obvious.
+It's not always obvious.

 Locally, finding hiking gear is hard, if not impossible.
 Bring in advance what you may need.
 But for this hike, you really don't need much.
 What you do need is rainproof shelter.

-What we brought from overseas: tent, summer sleeping bag, sleeping mat and trail shoes.
+What we brought from overseas: tent, summer sleeping bag, sleeping mat, and trail shoes.

-I didn’t have a brilliant backpack, so I used the camera gear bag instead.
-I also didn’t have a light waterproof jacket, so I brought my sailing jacket.
+I didn't have a brilliant backpack, so I used the camera gear bag instead.
+I also didn't have a light waterproof jacket, so I brought my sailing jacket.
 It served as a pillow, too :).
-I wasn’t sure if I should bring it or not, given the weight, but I’m really happy I did.
-Sometimes, it rained, and it was a little bit chilly.
+I wasn't sure if I should bring it or not, given the weight, but I'm really happy I did.
+Sometimes it rained, and it was a little bit chilly.

 Favourite